 Google rewards geo-specific relevance, especially for service-based businesses.

 You’re not writing for internal teams or boardrooms.
 You’re writing for journalists, readers, bloggers, and busy editors.
 Ditch the corporate speak and use plain, engaging language.
 This is critical for Google’s E-E-A-T guidelines.
-Clear, simple language demonstrates your experience and builds trust.
+Use of clear, simple language shows that you have knowledge and helps people trust you.
 If a high school student wouldn’t understand it, rewrite it.

 Press releases don’t go viral on their own.
 Share them on LinkedIn, X (formerly Twitter), niche Facebook groups, even Reddit (if relevant).
 Remember: